vectorgrp/vector-vscode-vcast/README.md

 The extension provides Language Sensitive Editing (LSE) features to support the VectorCAST Test Script syntax.
 The LSE features are activated, whenever the extension is active and a file with a '.tst' extension is opened in the editor.

-You can easily create the framework for a new test by using the 'vcast-test' snippet.
+You can easily create the framework for a new test by using the 'new' snippet.
 Just type 'vcast-test' anywhere in the '.tst' file, and then return, and the minimum commands to create a test will be inserted

 To add a single script line, type TEST. and a list of all possible commands will be displayed.